jessicabrasher/foundry-macros/README.md

 # foundry-macros

-# BARD
+## BARD

+### College of Spirits
-> College of Spirits - Tales From Beyond - Pulls from the Primary Resource (which should also be your Bardic Inspiration).
+    > Tales From Beyond - Pulls from the Primary Resource (which should also be your Bardic Inspiration).
+### All
-> All - Vicious Mockery - Shakespeare insult generator with damage.
+    > Vicious Mockery - Shakespeare insult generator with damage.

-# Druid
+## Druid

+### Circle of Stars
-> Circle of Stars - Guiding Bolt - Pulls from the Primary Resource.
+    > Guiding Bolt - Pulls from the Primary Resource.
 Made to avoid using spell slot and limit to number of uses per druid level.